nation3/law/Constitution.linked.md

 ### Appointment of Supreme Court Judges
 The DAO shall not elect or dismiss a Judge arbitrarily.
 The DAO shall hold elections to appoint and dismiss the Judges every year.
+NOTE: Add the role of the Legal Guild as the ones that can propose Judges for the DAO to ratify, and add elections process for the Legal Guild.
 The DAO can dismiss a Judge in case of breach, as described in the Judge Contract.

 ## Legislature